Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 For Eurocode 3: Wuf = max(σeqv/fuEqv, σ/fu﬩)

-The new property Stress Type can be used to only consider “Positive Stress” in the Wuf calculation for the following stress items; Seqv, Sn, Sp and Ss.
+The property Stress Type can be used to only consider “Positive Stress” in the Wuf calculation for the following stress items; Seqv, Sn, Sp and Ss.
 I.e. if the stress component is negative the corresponding Wuf = 0.
 This property has no impact on shear stress and related utilizations.

 If the Calculate Min Thickness is set to “Yes” (or Throat thickness is set to 0) then the minimum allowed thickness along the weld is calculated.
 The initial thickness is set to 3 mm and stepwise increased by 1 mm until Wuf ≤ 1.0.
 The initial thickness and increment can be edited in the Weld Strength General Preferences.
 The min and max values can be assigned as an output parameter for parameter studies.